greetingsfellowhumans/sorcery/guides/tutorial/Introduction.md

 Every journey starts at the same point: installation and setup.

 First, add sorcery to your mix.deps.
-If you don't know how to do that, then sorcery might be a little too advanced for you.
-Sorry.

-Next, we add your own personal Sorcery module.
+Next, create your own personal Sorcery module.
 This is kind of like how you might use Ecto.Repo, in the sense that you dedicate a module of your own app to it, and use that as the entrypoint for everything.

 ```elixir
 defmodule MyApp.Sorcery do